alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-our database or gaining root access to our servers or to doing Mallick doing malicious anonymous things again against us as a service but what I'm really talking about with harassment is much more targeted it's directed against a particular person and the sort of people
+our database or gaining root access to our servers or to doing Mallick doing malicious anonymous things again against us as a service

+{% slide assume_worst_intent 13 %}

+but what I'm really
+talking about with harassment is much more targeted it's directed against a particular person and the sort of people